-Peter Savard, D.N.P, M.S.N., RNAdjunct Faculty, School of Nursing
+Peter Savard, D.N.P, M.S.N., RNAdjunct Instructor of Graduate Nursing Programs

 BiographyI have been asked what my background is numerous times ... the problem is that is really varied and atypical.
 I have a background as an emergency department nurse since 1990, but have also had roles in management and research.
 I have also had significant roles in logistics and supply chain setting up mobile hospitals designed for disaster response and global supply chains for the Department of Defense.
 What has been interesting for me to see, now that I am farther down this road, is how all these areas have led me to Cedarville and to do my work as a founder of a global nonprofit.
 Both areas allowing me to impact the Kingdom of God in a unique way.

 - M.S., Administration of Nursing and Health Care Systems, Wright State University

 - M.S., Logistics and Supply Chain, Wright State University

 - Interests: Paddling (canoe/kayak/SUP), cycling, skateboarding, hunting, fishing, reading, family